buildbot/buildbot_travis/README.rst

 * after_success, after_failure.
 Not implemented, but easy to add.
 * deploy.
 Deployment step would have to happen after all the matrix subbuilds are succeed

-Other nice to have features and easy to do with buildbot includes:

-* select automatically a docker or VM image based on the language. easy to do when this lands in buildbot: http://trac.buildbot.net/ticket/3120

 Deploying
 =========